Index

 (or

-the CRLF
+the CRLF)

 value.

-(or the CRLF
+The LF (or the CRLF values)

 remain in the output sequence where they were, but get bracketed by

-x::mime::newline_start
+x::mime::newline_start and

 #include <x/mime/newlineiter.H> #include <vector> #include <iterator> #include <iostream> int main() { std::vector<int> seq; typedef std::back_insert_iterator<std::vector<int>> ins_iter_t; auto iter=std::copy(std::istreambuf_iterator<char>(std::cin), std::istreambuf_iterator<char>(), x::mime::newline_iter<ins_iter_t> ::create(ins_iter_t(seq))); iter.get()->eof(); ins_iter_t value=iter.get()->iter; for (int c:seq) { if (x::mime::nontoken(c)) std::cout << (char)c; else std::cout << '<' << c << '>'; } std::cout << std::endl << std::flush; return 0; }

-Instantiating a x::mime::newline_iter
+Instantiating a x::mime::newline_iter results

 in an output iterator, but x::mime::newline_iter

-gets instantiated by create
+gets instantiated by create() like a

 reference-counted object